aptise/peter_sslers/README.md

 ## "SSL Minnow" - The Datastore

 By default, the "SSL Minnow" is a SQLite database `ssl_minnow.sqlite`.
 It is the backing datastore for SSL Certificates and the operations log.
 Your data is ONLY saved to the SSL Minnow - not to the filesystem like other LE clients - so you should be careful with it.
 If the Minnow would be lost, it can not be recovered.
-Be a good skipper, or your three hour tour could end up taking many years and might involve the Harlem Globetrotters.
+Be a good skipper, or your three hour tour could end up taking many years and might involve the Harlem Globetrotters, who are great to watch but do you want to be stuck on a remote desert island with them?!?!
+No.

 ## "Tools"